Dmitri Chavkerov is the founder and owner of ForexPeaceArmy.com and a recipient of 6 golden state awards.

-And it was yet again Dmitri Chavkerov as main guest in 4 episodes of Russian Spiritual Diplomacy TV program series of "One who believes in Miracles".
+In 2010, Dmitri Chavkerov appeared as main guest in 4 episodes of Russian Spiritual Diplomacy TV program series of "One Who Believes in Miracles".

 In 2005, Dmitri Chavkerov started a website called free-forex-trading-system.com.
 On this website, Dmitri Chavkerov listed quite a few different forex-related companies that he was involved with.
 He shared his experience with each company and ranked them from 1 star to 5 stars.
-I guess the website started to have quite a few visitors and Dmitri decided to do something bigger with it or the domain name was too amateurish, because in January of 2006, Dmitri Chavkerov bought a domain forexbastards.com, and moved all of his content from previous website to this new domain, and created such design and set up that would allow other people to post their opinions and star-ratings about different forex-related websites.
+The website started to have quite a few visitors and in January of 2006, Dmitri Chavkerov bought a domain forexbastards.com, and moved all of his content from previous website to this new domain, and created such design and set up that would allow other people to post their opinions and star-ratings about different forex-related websites.

-If you search WhoIs Information on ForexPeaceArmy.com, it shows registration date of November, 2007, so I guess at around that time, Dmitri Chavkerov decided to change the domain name of his website from ForexBastards.com to ForexPeaceArmy.com (FPA).
-Good move Dmitri!
+In November of 2007, Dmitri Chavkerov decided to change the domain name of his website from ForexBastards.com to ForexPeaceArmy.com (FPA).

 In 2006, Dmitri Chavkerov met a successful news trader from Canada by the name of Tom Yeomans.
 Dmitri learned Tom's methodology, and offered him to write an e-book in his name and start a live trading service, where Tom would give his trade entries and exits live for a subscription fee.